-The duration of active working life depicts the average number of years a 15-year-old is expected to take part in the workforce during the remaining years of life.
+The expected average duration of active working life depicts the average number of years a 15-year-old is expected to take part in the workforce during the remaining years of life.
 The figures come from Eurostat.

-The expected duration of active working life has increased in the whole EU area by around 1.5 years during the period under review.
+The expected duration of active working life has increased in the whole EU area by around 1.8 years during the period under review.

-In the Nordic countries, Sweden, Denmark and Finland have seen the expectancy rise at the same rate as in the EU.
-In Norway, the expectancy grew by 1.5 years.
-The expected duration of active working life is highest in Iceland, 44.6 years.
+In the Nordics, the expectancy has risen at the same rate in Sweden and Norway as in the EU.
+In Finland and Denmark, the expectancy grew by more than 2.5 years during the review period.
+The expected duration of active working life is highest in Iceland, 45.4 years.

 In Finland, the active working life duration is shorter than in the other Nordic countries.
-In 2021 the difference to Sweden was 3.0 years.
+In 2022 the difference to Sweden was 2.7 years.